phrafsanjani/task-manager/README.md

 + Performance was not a concern in this program.
 + The task's information is stored in a file named `bin`.
 This file should be next to the build files(i.e. in the same directory).
-If this file doesn't exist, it's created and if it exists, it's opened and the information stored in it are read by the program.
+If this file doesn't exist, it's created and if it exists, it's opened and the information stored in it is read by the program.
 ## Sample
 ```
  ~ add task